animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-{sdg-name} makes it easy to define and register CQs, along with an associated listener to handle and process CQ events without all the cruft of {data-store-name}'s plumbing. {sdg-acronym}'s new annotation-based configuration for CQs builds on the existing Continuous Query support in the [continuous query listener container](#apis:continuous-query).
+Spring Data for GemFire makes it easy to define and register CQs, along with an associated listener to handle and process CQ events without all the cruft of GemFire's plumbing. {sdg-acronym}'s new annotation-based configuration for CQs builds on the existing Continuous Query support in the [continuous query listener container](#apis:continuous-query).